The Best Grill Thermometers Make Great Steaks

 Use the right grill thermometer to ensure your meat is cooked to perfection every time.

-Whether you're a beginning cook who loves grilling as a hobby or a professional chef, if you don't have an accurate grill thermometer, you could make critical errors in the safety and taste of your food.
-If you don't know what temperature your meat should be at before it goes on the grill and during cooking, you're going to have problems with both safety and taste.
-For instance, chicken should reach an internal temperature of 165 degrees and pork should be cooked until it reaches 145 degrees, according to the FDA.
-A rare steak should reach a minimum internal temperature of 145 degrees (though most chefs are looking for 125 degrees for rare).
+Whether you’re a beginning cook who loves grilling as a hobby or a professional chef, if you don’t have an accurate grill thermometer, you could make critical errors in the safety and taste of your food.
+If you don’t know what temperature your meat should be at before it goes on the grill and during cooking, you’re going to have problems with both safety and taste.
+For instance, chicken should reach an internal temperature of 165°F and pork should be cooked until it reaches 145 degrees, according to the FDA.
+A rare steak should reach a minimum internal temperature of 145°F (though most chefs are looking for 125°F for rare).

-We spoke with Craig Blondis, the co-founder and co-owner of Central Barbecue in Memphis, Tennessee, to learn why it's important to use thermometers while on the grill.
-Blondis started in the competitive bbq circuit and has years of experience making sure grilled meats get to the right temperature.
-"First and foremost, you'll want to use a thermometer to make sure your meat is properly cooked,” says Blondis.
-“For example, when cooking chicken, if you know that it's considered done at 165 degrees F, you'll want to cook it to 165 degrees F, and the only way to do that is to check the temperature of it."
-It's important to know how long it takes for food to reach certain temperatures, especially if you want not to overcook your protein.
-While seasoned cooks are often able to estimate doneness by touch, it's still a good idea to double-check with a thermometer, and allow time to rest.
+We spoke with Craig Blondis, the co-founder and co-owner of Central Barbecue in Memphis, Tennessee, to learn why it's important to use thermometers while grilling.
+Blondis started in the competitive BBQ circuit and has years of experience making sure grilled meats get to the right temperature.
+“First and foremost, you’ll want to use a thermometer to make sure your meat is properly cooked,” says Blondis.
+“For example, when cooking chicken, if you know that it’s considered done at 165 degrees F, you’ll want to cook it to 165°F, and the only way to do that is to check the temperature of it."
+It’s important to know how long it takes for food to reach certain temperatures, especially if you want to avoid overcooking your protein.
+While seasoned cooks are often able to estimate doneness by touch, it’s still a good idea to double-check with a thermometer, and give your protein time to rest.

 “If you want something that is medium-rare,” says Blondis, “you’ll want to pull it off when it’s at 120°F internal temp and let it rest so that it’ll cook the rest of the way.
 A thermometer will help you know when to do that.”

-We also got the inside scoop in the category from two more expert sources who shared what they look for in this important grilling tool and offered advice for novice grillers: Amethyst Ganaway, writer and chef who specializes in Southern and Low Country cuisine and c hef Mareya Ibrahim, author of Eat Like You Give A Fork: The Real Dish on Eating to Thrive’.
+We also got the inside scoop in the category from two more expert sources who shared what they look for in this important grilling tool and offered advice for novice grillers: Amethyst Ganaway, a chef and writer who specializes in Southern and Lowcountry cuisine and chef Mareya Ibrahim, author of Eat Like You Give A Fork: The Real Dish on Eating to Thrive.

 The best grill thermometers utilize accuracy, time, and technology at many price points to ensure that professional and home cooks can grill confidently with consistent results.
 So, if you’re looking to up your grilling game this summer, here are some of the best grill thermometers that will ensure your food comes out right every time.